 The LOI must include a budget not over $30K and a statement of how the funding will be used to prepare the external funding proposal.

 Any questions about the seed funding should be sent to the attention of iSEE Managing Director Jenny Kokini.

-A panel formed by iSEE will review LOIs monthly.
-Seeding fund will be provided to selected teams based on the review.
+A panel formed by iSEE will review a LOI as soon as it is submitted.
+Seed funding will be provided to selected teams based on the review.
 Comments and suggestions from the panel will go along with the review.
 We expect to seed fund 10-15 projects for proposal development every year.

 General Review Criteria